PedroMiguelFerreira/elliot-alderson-cybersecurity-engineer/README.md

 **ii.**	As a frequent user, I want to use the external links on the website to check if there are any newly added posts/updates about Elliot Alderson’s work or *Mr. Robot* on social media and other fansites.

 a.
-This will never change: the social media links on the footer will allow any user to do this at all times.
+This will never change: the external links on the site and the social media links on the footer will allow any user to do this at all times.

 ### **Further Testing**